eugenp/tutorials/persistence-modules/couchbase/README.md

-## Couchbase

-This module contains articles about Couchbase

 ### Overview
 This Maven project contains the Java code for the Couchbase entities and Spring services as described in the tutorials, as well as a unit/integration test